giantswarm/cert-manager-app/docs/upgrading.md

 ### v1.0.8 > v2.0.2

-The procedure below must be followed when upgrading from `v1.0.8` to `v2.0.2`; this is due to breaking changes introduced in `cert-manager`'s API.
+The procedure below must be followed when upgrading from `v1.0.8` to `v2.0.2`; this is due to breaking changes introduced in the `cert-manager` API.

-To assist with the upgrade, a [migration script](../files/migrate-v090-to-v200.sh) is provided in the `files/` directory of this repository.
-If you use it, please read the help text thoroughly.
+To assist with the upgrade, a [migration script](../files/migrate-v090-to-v200.sh) is available in the `files/` directory of this repository. **Read the help text thoroughly before using it**.

 **Note:** The upgrade process involves **removing the existing App**.
 This will also remove the Custom Resource Definitions it provides, which will in turn remove any related Custom Resources.
 This will mean all Custom Resources of the following types **will be removed**: